Skip to content

 Splunk detection engineering workflow for common web attacks

-• Web server logs (nginx, apache, ingress controllers)
+• Web server logs (nginx, Apache, ingress controllers)

-• WAF logs (managed or self-hosted)
+• WAF logs (cloud-managed or your own)

 • Application authentication logs